 Another excellent resource for any developer is the Examples for Developers project on Drupal.org.
 This is a project that you can download, which contains multiple, well-documented example modules that implement Drupal's core APIs.

-YAML, which stands for YAML Ain't Markup Language, is a human-readable data serialization format that's been widely adopted in a variety of use cases in Drupal 8 and 9, including info files and menu routing.
+YAML, which stands for YAML Ain't Markup Language, is a human-readable data serialization format that's been widely adopted in a variety of use cases in Drupal.

 New tools and workflows

-Starting with Drupal 8 (and including Drupal 9), Composer has emerged as a standard tool for managing Drupal core and contributed module code for projects.
+Composer is an essential tool for managing Drupal core and contributed module code for projects.
 Drupal core uses Composer itself to manage non-Drupal dependencies.
 Some contributed modules (and more all the time) also use Composer to integrate 3rd-party PHP libraries into Drupal.
 It's worth understanding more about this tool and how it is used in Drupal projects, as you are likely to encounter it at some point.

 Drush, aka The Drupal Shell, is a command line utility and UNIX scripting interface for Drupal.
 It allows access to common Drupal features and tasks via the command line.
 It can help speed up common tasks for Drupal site builders, developers, and DevOps teams.
 Among other things, it makes it easier to integrate Drupal into CI/CD workflows.